Dracunculus (nematode): Reptile-infecting species

 The only snake-infecting Dracunculus species known in North America is D. ophidensis.
 It was originally described in garter snakes in Michigan and Minnesota by Sterling Brackett in 1938, and has since been reported in blackbelly garter snakes from Mexico, as well as northern water snakes and a plain-bellied water snake in Michigan.
 D. brasiliensis is the only described snake-infecting Dracunculus in South America.
 It was described in 2009 based on a single female worm from an anaconda in Brazil, and has since also been found in a Brazilian brown-banded water snake.
 Several worms that appear to be from the genus Dracunculus have been described in Central America, South America, and the Caribbean; however, they have not been described in sufficient detail to assign them to a species.
 The Americas are also home to the only known turtle-infecting Dracunculus (also the only species that infects a non-snake reptile), D. globocephalus.
 First described in 1927 in Oklahoma and Illinois, it is now found in snapping turtles across the United States, as well as the South American snapping turtle in Costa Rica.

-Africa hosts two known snake-infecting species.
+Africa has two known snake-infecting species.
 Both male and female D. doi were described from Madagascar ground boas in 1960 and 1973 respectively.
 D. dahomensis has been described only from a captive African rock python.

 In Australia, the only known snake-infecting Dracunculus is D. mulbus, described from numerous water pythons in Northern Australia in 2007.
 It has since been described in Papua New Guinea's Papuan olive python as well.